 - May result in failure to obtain the services the agency assumed were described in the grant.

-- Can create difficulty in grantees understanding what duties need to be performed
+- Can make it difficult for grantees to understand what duties need to be performed.

 The written grant contract agreement or grant application with a corresponding grant award notification is generally the only thing that counts in a dispute over whether the grantee has fulfilled their legal obligation.